 Why do we recommend Trusts in Wills?

-A trust is a way of protecting assets by placing those assets under the control of your chose trustees who will then apply those assets to your beneficiaries in accordance with the terms of the trust.
+A Trust is a way of protecting assets by placing those assets under the control of your chosen trustees who will then apply those assets to your beneficiaries in accordance with the terms of the Trust.

 Trusts are extremely useful in the following situations – to name but a few:

 1. Delaying your children’s inheritance until they are older (and more responsible!)